 - Select the appropriate OU or Group for assignment

-- Click Allow/block mode
+- Click on the Allow/block mode policy

 - Play store: Block all apps, admin manages allowlist